varnishcache-friends/libvmod-geoip2/README.md

 A Varnish master VMOD to query MaxMind GeoIP2 DB files.

-For Varnish 6.0 and 6.3 refer to the oldstable and master branches, respectively.
+For Varnish 6.0, 6.2 and 6.3 refer to master branch.

 ## Requirements